tsvetomirnikolov85/angular-cookingApp/README.md

 Recipes List

-    Description: Displays a list of recipes, often as cards or a grid.
+    Description: Displays a list of recipes, as cards.
     Purpose: Showcase a collection of recipes available in the app.
     Usage: Fetch a list of recipes and display them in a visually appealing manner.